osutaiko/PDEControlGym-PINN-PPO/README.md

    - `python 3_compare_pinn_vs_standalone_ppo.py` : Evaluate and compare the trained PINN-PPO and standalone PPO agents

 ## Data Interpretation
-After training, multiple windows with diagrams will pop up (also automatically saved in the `pde_control_gym` directory).
+After training, multiple windows with useful diagrams will pop up (also automatically saved in the `pde_control_gym` directory).

 ### Field diagrams
 Visualizes the controlled Navier-Stokes flow (u, v, p) for each timestamp.
 Ideally, the flow should be stable and symmetrical, and respect the boundary conditions (e.g. velocity along x = 0, 1 should be zero).